 Am I eligible for scholarships?

 Yes.
-If you are admitted to Michigan Tech, you will automatically be considered for merit-based scholarships available to incoming first-year students.
-You are also welcome to apply for specialty scholarships available to incoming first-year students, including the Leading Scholar Award, School of Business and Economics Impact Scholarship, and Visual and Performing Arts Talent Award.
+If you are admitted to Michigan Tech, you will be considered for merit-based scholarships available to incoming first-year students.
+You are also welcome to apply for competitive scholarships available to incoming first-year students, including the Leading Scholar Award, Husky Innovation Leaders Award, College of Business Impact Scholarship, and Visual and Performing Arts Talent Award.
 See our scholarship page for details and deadlines.

 Do I have to live on campus?